 To find out which week they are on please see this page

 Can I purchase a Chromebook?

 We are proud to be able to offer the opportunity for new Year 7 students to purchase Chromebooks through Tech for Schools.
 We will contact you with further details about when the portal opens in June.
-Chromebooks will need to be ordered by the 10th July to allow for delivery in September.
+Chromebooks will need to be ordered by July to allow for delivery in September.